CMU-cabot/cabot/doc/development.md

 Most of CaBot packages will not be built as docker image layers.

-So, most ROS1/2 CaBot workspaces should be built after building/pulling docker images. docker-compose files mount home directory (`docker/home`) and required CaBot packages into corresponding workspace to keep built binaries on the host file systems.
+So, most ROS1/2 CaBot workspaces should be built after building/pulling docker images. docker-compose files mount home directory (`docker/home`) and required CaBot packages into the corresponding workspace to keep built binaries on the host file systems.

-`launch.sh` will select proper docker-compose file to launch.
+`launch.sh` will select the proper docker-compose file to launch.

 |File|Real/Simulation|Processor|Realsense|Description|
 |---|---|---|---|---|